 - Does not create a need for additional taxes as does development (EMS/hospital/schools/roads/library/fire district).

-The obvious answer is when the public decides not to renew the Land Bank real estate excise tax (REET).
+The simple answer is when the public decides not to renew the Land Bank real estate excise tax (REET).
 Beyond that though there are many ways to look at it.
-We are about saving special places, keeping the islands rural, giving people the chance to climb a mountain or visit a beach – or just provide a public space where people want it.
-As long as we have the funding there will be opportunities to continue doing these things.
-And as population continues to grow, and new houses are built, the demand will continue to grow.
+We are about saving special places, keeping the islands rural, giving people the chance to climb a mountain or visit a beach – or provide a public space where people want it.
+As long as we have funding there will be opportunities to continue doing these things.
+And as the population continues to grow, and new houses are built, the demand will continue to grow as well.

 The citizens of San Juan County voted to establish the Land Bank real estate excise tax (REET) in 1990, after helping to create the state enabling legislation.
 Citizens have renewed it twice, in 1999 and 2011.